101 BASIC Computer Games: The Book That Built a Trend

 Source: David H. Ahl.
 Image edited by SUPERJUMP.

-From the perspective of anyone born later than about 1975, the type-in program is a preposterously primitive thing.
+From the perspective of anyone born after about 1975, the type-in program is a preposterously primitive thing.
 A type-in is a complete computer program printed out on paper which the end user must then manually enter.
 This is an incredibly tedious process.
 Even a relatively simple type-in can take hours to enter, and a single mistake can spoil the whole thing.

 The type-in was a necessary evil in an era when detachable storage media had yet become universal.
 Still, type-ins survived the adoption of the floppy disc, appearing in computer magazines well into the 1980s.
 For hobbyists and upstart programmers, it was one of the few cost-effective ways to get their work out.